 \section{Spurious Correlations in Custom SCM}

 \Cref{tab:spurious_correlations} reports Pearson correlation coefficients for variable pairs that should be independent according to the custom \gls{scm} causal structure (\cref{sec:appendix-custom-scm}).
 The test set baseline confirms the expected independence with correlations close to zero ($\rho \approx 0.02$).
-We report results for $N \in \{20, 100, 500\}$; intermediate training sizes ($N = 50, 200$) exhibit the same monotonic pattern and are available in the code repository.
-Vanilla \gls{tabpfn} with original and reverse topological orderings introduces substantial spurious correlations, particularly at small training sizes ($|\rho| \approx 0.15$ at $N=20$). \gls{dag}-aware generation maintains near-zero correlations across all training sizes.
-Minimal \gls{cpdag} performs similarly to vanilla topological, while discovered \gls{cpdag} behaves like vanilla original, reflecting how undirected edges are resolved based on column order.
+Here we report the intermediate training sizes $N \in \{50, 100, 200\}$; $N = 20, 500$ are in the main text (\Cref{tab:spurious_correlations_main}).
+Vanilla \gls{tabpfn} with original and reverse topological orderings introduces substantial spurious correlations, particularly at small training sizes ($|\rho| \approx 0.15$ at $N=20$). \gls{dag}-aware generation maintains near-zero correlations across all training sizes. \Gls{opdag} performs similarly to vanilla topological, while discovered \gls{cpdag} tracks vanilla original at the smallest training size (\Cref{tab:spurious_correlations_main}) and shows attenuated but more variable correlations at the sizes reported here, reflecting how undirected edges are resolved based on column order.